 Periods: The total cost indicated must be divided into the six-month reporting periods as it is planned to be used by the project.
+The project must separately calculate the number of units (working hours) budgeted for each period.
 An error message will appear if there is a gap between the total sum and the inserted periodical sums.